ncatlab/nlab-content/pages/3/1/0/4/4013/content.md

 Furthermore, by choosing a *specific* initial object, a specific pullback for each pair of arrows with common target, etc., an AT category can be cast as a model for a certain [[essentially algebraic theory]].
 In other words, such "algebraic AT categories" can be internalized in any finitely complete category.
 =--

-The sharp dichotomy which separates "abelianness" from "toposness" is concentrated in the following definition:
+The crucial difference between "abelianness" and "toposness" is concentrated in the following definition:

 +-- {: .num_defn}
 ###### Definition